-- In about two-thirds of cases treated, chemoembolization can stop liver tumors from growing or cause them to shrink.
+- In about two-thirds of cases treated, TACE can stop liver tumors from growing or cause them to shrink.
 This benefit lasts for an average of 10 to 14 months, depending upon the type of tumor, and usually can be repeated if the cancer starts to grow again.

 - When cancer is confined to the liver, most deaths that occur are due to liver failure caused by the growing tumor, not due to the spread of cancer throughout the body.
-Chemoembolization can help prevent this growth of the tumor, potentially preserving liver function and a relatively normal quality of life.
+TACE can help prevent this growth of the tumor, potentially preserving liver function and maintaining a relatively normal quality of life.

 - Any procedure where the skin is penetrated carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.